JulianGCalderon/notion-to-mdast/README.md

 # notion-to-mdast

-This project translates responses from the notion API into a mdast (markdown abstract syntax tree)
+This project translates responses from the notion API into mdast (markdown abstract syntax tree)

 ## Motivation